adiv413/distributed-pretraining-llm/README.md

 1. **Which parallelism strategy yields the highest throughput for a 1.4B parameter model?**
    * *Objective:* Determine the optimal configuration for small-scale LLM pretraining.
-2. **What is the Model FLOPs Utilization (MFU) penalty when moving from a single GPU to a distributed setup?**
+2. **How does the scaling efficiency of various parallelism strategies compare when normalized against a single-GPU MFU baseline?**
-   * *Objective:* Quantify the overhead of distribution and communication synchronization.
+   * *Objective:* Identify which strategy minimizes the performance gap between local and distributed execution.
 3. **Why is Tensor Parallelism (TP) inefficient for smaller models (1B–2B range)?**
    * *Objective:* Analyze the relationship between communication frequency and computational intensity.
 4. **Does FSDP’s ability to "overlap" communication and computation make it faster than DDP?**